The Osborne Family Spectacle of Dancing Lights: Disney's Hollywood Studios display

 Residential Street was visited using the Studio Backlot Tour's tram vehicles.
 When the light display was in place, however, the tram tours would stop before sunset, allowing guests to walk among the displays.
 Initially the display was purely the original lights from the Osborne estate, but in subsequent years the display was augmented to its current size of over five million lights.
-The display's Disney caretakers have also added a number of hidden Mickeys into the lights.
+The display's Disney caretakers have also added a number of hidden Mickeys into the lights and an accidental inclusion of the family’s Halloween decorations along with a number of other decorative references to various Disney animated films such as references to the One Hundred and One Dalmatians film, a small light up display inside a window from Pixar’s Finding Nemo, and Scrooge McDuck from both the original 1987 DuckTales series and 2017 reboot.
+In addition, they included a small light-up display as an homage to the Star Wars franchise and what would then become the park’s new land, Galaxy’s Edge.
 The 2007 edition of the display featured over 40 of the icons.

 The display was made up of over 10 mile of rope lighting connected by another 30 mile of extension cords.
 The extension cords and lights were held together using two million ties.
 It took 20,000 man-hours to install the display each holiday season, starting in September.
 The lights were turned on at dusk each night, starting in mid-November and running into the first week of January, and required 800,000 watts of electricity.